 How to Use .NET Regex Within ThreatLocker

-ThreatLocker supports the use of regular expressions, Regex, within Application Definitions.
-Regex must be .NET based or it may not be recognized by ThreatLocker.
+ThreatLocker supports the use of regular expressions (Regex) within Application Definitions.
+Regex must be .NET-based, or ThreatLocker may not recognize it.

-The ONLY locations within the ThreatLocker portal that supports the use of Regex is within Application Definitions, and in Storage Control Policies.
+The ONLY location within the ThreatLocker portal that supports the use of Regex is Application Definitions.

 Regex must be written using .NET.
-It is recommended to test all regular expressions using a .NET specific Regex tester such as regexstorm.net before inserting them into ThreatLocker Application Definitions or Storage Policies.
+It is recommended that all regular expressions be tested using a .NET-specific Regex tester, such as regexstorm.net, before inserting them into ThreatLocker Application Definitions or Storage Policies.

 Inserting Regex Rules Into an Application Definition